ember-polyfills/ember-on-modifier/README.md

 a cryptic error when passing options.

-This is why this addon ships a tiny [ponyfill][ponyfill] for `addEventLisener` that is used internally to emualte the `once` option and discard any other options.
-This means that any [`options`][addeventlistener-parameters] other than [`once`][addeventlistener-parameters] will have _no effect in IE11_, so do not rely on them in your logic, if you need to support IE11.
+This is why this addon ships a tiny [ponyfill][ponyfill] for `addEventLisener` that is used internally to emulate the `once`, `capture` and `passive` option.
+This means that all currently known [`options`][addeventlistener-parameters] are polyfilled, so that you can rely on them in your logic.

 [ponyfill]: https://github.com/sindresorhus/ponyfill